openstack/nova-specs/specs/juno/implemented/virt-driver-numa-placement.rst

 Documentation Impact
 ====================

-The cloud administrator docs need to describe the new flavour parameters and make recommendations on how to effectively use them.
+The cloud administrator docs need to describe the new flavor parameters and make recommendations on how to effectively use them.

-The end user needs to be made aware of the fact that some flavours will cause the guest OS to see NUMA topology.
+The end user needs to be made aware of the fact that some flavors will cause the guest OS to see NUMA topology.

 References